 Convert to Syringe Units

-1 millilitre is equivalent to 100 units on a typical insulin syringe.
+1 millilitre is equivalent to 100 units on a typical insulin syringe (used here only as a volume reference for laboratory measurement).
 Thus, 10 units would be equal to 0.1 mL.
 This makes measuring much easier.

 Check and Confirm